Go East Young Cyclist!

 NCR6 leaves this route at this point, following a bridleway across some fields (not in very good condition when last checked, and a tedious access barrier has recently been installed) coming out in Wales and then heading for Rother Valley Country Park.

 Keep following this road through Woodall, under the M1 and then up, down and up again until you get to a T-junction.
 Turn right here and enjoy the downhill towards Killamarsh.
 Its left at a mini-roundabout and then continuing downhill into Killamarsh itself.
-The road surface starts to deteriorate at this point as you get nearer the Halfway tramstop but at the time of writing resurfacing works have started.
 You pass under the disused railway bridge that carries the Trans-Pennine Trail, and at this point you can switch either to the Connect scheme to get you to Halfway avoiding a very dangerous piece of road, or onto the TPT itself which will get you to Sheffield by a more circuitous, but mostly traffic-free route.